asantoni/libaudiodecoder/README.md

             Returns the number of samples read. */ int read(int size, const SAMPLE *buffer);

-        /** Get the number of samples in the audio file */ inline int    numSamples()        const;
+        /** Get the number of audio samples in the file.
+This will be a good estimate of the number of samples you can get out of read(), though you should not rely on it being perfectly accurate always. (eg. it might be slightly inaccurate with VBR MP3s)*/ inline int    numSamples()        const;

         /** Get the number of channels in the audio file */